FleetBroadband

 FleetBroadband is maritime satellite internet, telephony, SMS texting, and ISDN network for ocean-going vessels using portable domed terminal antennas.

-These antennas, and corresponding indoor controllers, are used to connect phones and laptop computers from sailing vessels with the rest of the world.
-All FleetBroadband antennas require line-of-sight to one of three geosynchronous orbit satellites thus allowing the terminal to be used anywhere, including on land.
+These antennas and corresponding indoor controllers are used to connect phones and laptop computers from sailing vessels to the Internet.
+All antennas require line-of-sight (LOS) to one of three geosynchronous orbit satellites, thus allowing the terminal to be used on land as well.